Mastering Risk: The Progressive Exposure Strategy for Traders

 How to Implement Progressive Exposure

-To effectively increase or decrease your exposure in the markets having a clear plan and method is essential for consistent results.
+To effectively increase or decrease your exposure in the markets, you need a clear plan.
+A solid method ensures consistent results.

 - Implement a market trend analysis system to push you out of down-trending markets and pull you into up-trending markets.